Introduction

 Tip 6: A quiet and calm environment can help your learner focus.

 Your learner might be too distracted in a busy and crowded room to investigate the buttons.
-It might help to turn off the TV or put away their toys.
+It might help to turn off the TV or find activities to keep other learners busy.

 Patience and Persistence